Category Archives: Veradermics

 Veradermics VDPHL Tablet: Phase 2 Trials Begin

 Veradermics is a US-based startup that is working on a new tablet to treat androgenetic alopecia (AGA).
 They just started Phase 2 clinical trials for VDPHL01 in male subjects with AGA.
 Only 20 patients are enrolled, and the completion date is listed as August 1, 2025.
 The trial will take place at Therapeutic Research’s center in San Diego, California.
-Interestingly, Therapeutic Research is also conducting a topical hair loss product study at this very moment.
+Note that VDPHL likely stands for Veradermics Pattern Hair Loss.

 The tablet does not impact hormone levels as do dihydrotestosterone (DHT) inhibitors finasteride and dutasteride.
 Thus avoiding potential side effects.
 Veradermics’ CEO is a young dermatologist named Reid Waldman.

-Modified Release/Extended Release Oral Minoxidil
+Modified Release or Extended Release Oral Minoxidil

 The mechanism of action (MOA) and key ingredient(s) in this tablet are both confidential.
 However, when I searched through the company’s patent, it seems like the drug candidate will be a “modified release” oral minoxidil tablet.
 In the patent, they use the term “extended release (ER)”.
+Note that they do not use the term “sublingual minoxidil” anywhere in the patent.

 Other Potential Ingredients in VDPHL